Australia is supplying renewable energy equipment

 Silicon heat storage: 1414 Degrees

 The Australian company “1414 Degrees” is developing heat storage technology.
 They use renewable electricity to melt silicon at 1,414 centigrade and then store this heat for use as needed.
-This technology is close to commercialisation and could replace industrial use of gas and coal to decarbonise high-temperature industries, e.g., the metal and glass industries.
+This technology is close to commercialisation and could replace industrial uses of gas and coal to decarbonise high-temperature industries, e.g., the metal and glass industries.

 (1414 Degrees website)